CUNY-CL/yoyodyne-pretrained/README.md

       verbose: true
       ...

-A checkpoint config must be specified or Yoyodyne Pre-trained will not generate any checkpoints.
+A checkpoint config must be specified or Yoyodyne Pretrained will not generate any checkpoints.

 #### Callbacks